-- 7.11 The Parties will provide any necessary activity and financial data for services, facilities or resources that relate to the planned use of services provided by other Health Boards or within other local authority areas by people who live within Inverclyde, and commit to an in-year review during the first year between the Parties and the Integrated Joint Board to ensure that the necessary support and information are being provided. - 7.12 The existing Community Health and Care Partnership planning, performance, quality assurance and development support arrangements and resources will be used as a model for the future strategic support arrangements of the Inverclyde HSCP. - 7.13 The Parties commit to advise the Inverclyde Integration Joint Board where they intend to change service provision that will have a resultant impact on the Strategic Plan.
+- 7.12 The Parties will provide any necessary activity and financial data for services, facilities or resources that relate to the planned use of services provided by other Health Boards or within other local authority areas by people who live within Inverclyde, and commit to an in-year review during the first year between the Parties and the Integration Joint Board to ensure that the necessary support and information are being provided. - 7.13 The Parties are committed to supporting the Health and Social Care Partnership, providing resources for the professional, technical or administrative services required to support the development of the Strategic Plan and delivery of the integration functions. - 7.14 The existing Community Health and Care Partnership planning, performance, quality assurance and development support arrangements and resources will be used as a model for the future strategic support arrangements of the Inverclyde Health and Social Care Partnership. - 7.15 The Parties commit to advise the Integration Joint Board where they intend to change service provision that will have a resultant impact on the Strategic Plan.